apache/arrow-experiments/http/get_indirect/README.md

 This directory contains examples of HTTP clients and servers that use a two-step sequence to retrieve Arrow data:
 1. The client sends a GET request to a server and receives a JSON response from the server containing one or more server URIs.
 2. The client sends GET requests to each of those URIs and receives a response from each server containing an Arrow IPC stream of record batches (exactly as in the [simple GET examples](https://github.com/apache/arrow-experiments/tree/main/http/get_simple)).

+> [!IMPORTANT]
+> The structure of the JSON document in these examples is provided for example purposes only.
+Developers should use different JSON document structures in their applications.